How To Host a Virtual Dinner Party

 Brady also proposes setting the table – even if it’s just you eating.
 ‘Ensure fresh flowers are on the table and there is planting in your dining area, and if possible illuminate your plants with lamps or an adjustable spotlight.
 Use your best crockery and glassware so that it feels like a special occasion, and ensure the table is fully dressed with wine glasses, water glasses, linen napkins and cutlery so you aren’t getting up during the meal.’

-Just like a regular dinner party, atmosphere is important.
+Just like an in-person event, the atmosphere of a virtual dinner party is important.
 To avoid clashing music, designate one person to create a playlist and either play it from one house or share it with everyone and press play at the same time.
 In terms of lighting, Brady suggests trying to make it different for pre-dinner drinks and dinner: ‘perhaps subdued table and floor lamps for drinks and lit candles on the table for dinner.
 Use a scented candle or room spray in the dining room or area that is perhaps reminiscent of a past holiday or that evokes a happy memory.’

 You might also like...